 Foundation issues are common in Plano due to the expansive clay of north Texas soil.
 To make it worse, shifting slab foundations have a strong association with broken pipes under the home.

-Sometimes, the shifting foundation causes a leak because the movement itself breaks the pipe.
+Sometimes, the shifting foundation causes a leak because the movement itself breaks the sewer line.
 Other times, the water leaking out of a deteriorated drain pipe is what causes the foundation movement by expanding the clay soil.

 The Discovery of a Cast Iron Pipe Slab Leak